uiFramer/hugo-theme-nightfall/exampleSite/content/about.md

 +++
-title = "about 🧑‍💻"
+title = "About Me 🧑‍💻"
 +++

-i'm a software engineer with extensive experience in software development. i specialize in python, javascript and php.
+I'm a software engineer with extensive experience in software development.
+I specialize in Python, Javascript and PHP.

-# areas of expertise ⭐
+# Areas of Expertise ⭐
-#### python
+#### Python
-i have developed projects in data analysis, machine learning, and web development.
+I have developed projects in data analysis, machine learning, and web development.

-#### javascript
+#### Javascript
-i actively use it for frontend and backend development, with experience in react and node.js.
+I actively use it for frontend and backend development, with experience in react and node.js.

-#### php
+#### PHP
-i have completed various projects using php to create dynamic web applications.
+I have completed various projects using PHP to create dynamic web applications.

-# experience 🎮
+# Experience 🎮
-i have been involved in many projects, including:
+I have been involved in many projects, including:

-- web applications
+- Web Applications
-- api development
+- API Development
-- database management
+- Database Management

-# contact 📩
+# Contact 📩
-feel free to reach out to me for more information about my projects and collaboration opportunities.
+Feel free to reach out to me for more information about my projects and collaboration opportunities.

-<a target='_blank' href='https://github.com/uiframer'>github</a>
+<a target='_blank' href='https://github.com/uiframer'>Github</a>
 <br/>
-<a target='_blank' href='https://twitter.com/amertoglu16'>twitter</a>
+<a target='_blank' href='https://x.com/amertoglu16'>X</a>